Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 Address: Girley, Fordstown, Co.
 Meath, C15 P83R

 Causey Farm in County Meath is holding two Halloween events this year.
 The first is a family-friendly event that includes storytelling, traditional games and crafts, mirror maze, broomstick rides, and more.
-This event is suitable for the whole family.
+This event is suitable for the whole family and takes place during the weekend before Halloween and Halloween weekend.

 The second event is Farmaphobia.
 Suitable for teenagers and adults, guests can expect frights and scares in

 Causey Farm has all the usual visitor facilities including parking, toilets and a café.
 Click here for information and to book the Pooka Spooka family-friendly Halloween event.
-And for Farmaphobia, click here.
+And for Farmaphobia, click here to book your tickets and find more information.

 Nore Valley Park, Kilkenny